madeofpendletonwool/PinePods/completed_todos.md

 - [x] Client release with Tauri (Compiles and runs.
 Feature testing needed - Mainly Audio) <- Audo tested and working.
 Everything seems to be totally fine.
 - [x] Automation - client auto release and compile - auto compile and push to docker hub
 - [x] Revamp Readme
+- [x] Cors errors when browsing certain podcast results
+- [x] Perfect the scrubbing (Mostly good to go at this point.
+The only potential issue is the coloring.
+Another pass on colors will be done after the first beta release.)
+- [x] Itunes

 Version 0.5.0